devonorourke/nhguano/docs/decontam_workflow.md

 We wanted to next explore whether the composition of the sequence variants was associated with these batch effects.
 This required rarefying the data to conduct a series of distance estimates using nonphylogenetic and phylogenetic metrics.

 # Diversity analyses using all data
+## Generating the required data: rarefying data, calculating distances, and PCoA
 We'll rarefy our data prior to calculating any community composition distances.
-QIIME 2 has an [alpha rarefaction function](https://docs.qiime2.org/2019.4/plugins/available/diversity/alpha-rarefaction/) whereby we can visualize how the observed richness of a sample (or other alpha diversith metrics) changes with sampling depth.
+QIIME 2 has an [alpha rarefaction function](https://docs.qiime2.org/2019.4/plugins/available/diversity/alpha-rarefaction/) whereby we can visualize how the observed richness of a sample (or other alpha diversity metrics) changes with sampling depth.
 Because this analysis is focused on looking at how negative control samples may or may not associate with a particular group (i.e. DNA extraction plate, or Sequencing batch) we care more about preserving as many NTC samples as possible, so we're going to focus our alpha diversity analysis only on those samples.
-Thus, we're first going to filter out all other non-NTC samples from the `tmp.raw_table.qza` initially imported in the decontam R script, then run the function on those NTC samples for a range of sampling depths.
-We'll then choose a single depth, rarefy _all_ samples at that depth, then use that new table in the R script to carry out the analysis.
+Thus, we're first going to filter out all other non-NTC samples from the `tmp.raw_table.qza` initially imported in the [decontam R script](https://github.com/devonorourke/nhguano/blob/master/scripts/r_scripts/decontam_efforts.R), then run the function on those NTC samples for a range of sampling depths.
+We'll then choose a single depth, rarefy _all_ samples at that depth, then use that rarefied table to conduct the distance estimates.
+All of this will happen using QIIME functions.

 We know that most NTCs have low abundances, so we'll investigate the observed richness of ASVs in a narrow range: 100 to 1000 sequence counts: